vcchstrandberg/netatmo-weather-api/README.md

 ```

 Replace `YourSSID` with your WiFi SSID, `Your WiFi Password` with your WiFi password and `Your Netatmo API Token` with your Netatmo API token.

+## Missing features

+- [ ] Implement a way to refresh the access token when it expires.
+- [ ] Implement a LED Display to show the weather data.
+- [ ] Design a case for the display.